Hypatheia/Projects/Responsive_Web_Design_Certification/2-Barbie-Tribute-Page/README.md

 ## Project Overview

-Welcome to my second project on the journey towards freeCodeCamp's Responsive Web Design certification.
-This time, the goal was to create a tribute page, paying homage to an iconic figure.
-I initially attempted to recreate the sample page identically to meet the certification requirements.
-However, as I delved into this project, I decided to infuse it with a bit of magic from the Barbie universe, making it Barbie-themed to align with my creative journey.
+Welcome to my second project on the road to freeCodeCamp's Responsive Web Design certification.
+This time, the goal was to create a tribute page that pays homage to an iconic figure.
+Initially, I tried to recreate the sample page identically to meet the certification requirements.
+However, as I delved deeper into the project, I decided to add a bit of magic from the Barbie universe and make it Barbie-themed to match my creative journey.

-**Barbie**, the world's iconic fashion doll, has transcended generations, inspiring people to dream big, shatter stereotypes, and embrace their true selves.
-Beyond her fashionable exterior, Barbie symbolizes empowerment, resilience, and limitless potential.
-She challenges traditional gender roles, encouraging us to reach for the stars.
+**Barbie**, the world's iconic fashion doll, has transcended generations, inspiring people to dream big, shatter stereotypes and embrace their true selves.
+Beyond her fashionable exterior, Barbie symbolises empowerment, resilience and limitless potential.
+She challenges traditional gender roles and encourages us to reach for the stars.

 ## Learning and Progress

-My learning journey for this project was marked by a focus on improving responsiveness.
-While I initially succeeded in creating a responsive design, I noticed that the aesthetics could be enhanced, particularly when the window size increased.
-To address this, I revisited my code and made crucial improvements.
+My learning journey for this project has been marked by a focus on improving responsiveness.
+Whilst I was initially successful in creating a responsive design, I realised that the aesthetics could be improved, particularly as the window size increased.
+To address this, I reviewed my code and made key improvements.

-I incorporated a max-width feature, ensuring that the page maintains its visual appeal, even on larger screens.
-Additionally, I adjusted the width of various text elements, such as lists, subtitles, and headers, to create a more harmonious layout.
-To add a touch of Barbie magic, I sourced a Barbie-like font from the internet for the headlines and revamped the design of the unordered list (ul).
+I added a max-width feature to ensure that the site retained its visual appeal on larger screens.
+I also adjusted the width of various text elements, such as lists, subtitles and headers, to create a more harmonious layout.
+To add a touch of Barbie magic, I sourced a Barbie-like font for the headlines and redesigned the unordered list (ul).

 ## Use and Presentation

-To share my project effectively, I continued to explore ways to enhance user experience and accessibility.
-My learning partner, [@ktothe](https://github.com/ktothe), played an instrumental role by introducing me to Vercel, a platform for hosting projects.
-With their guidance, I learned how to host my project on Vercel directly from GitHub, making it simpler for others to access and provide valuable feedback.

 You can explore the live tribute page here: [Barbie Tribute Page](https://tribute-page-cyan-sigma.vercel.app/).